You’re Invited to WDSE • WRPT’s Sounding Board

 We hope that you’ll "Zoom" in and share your thoughts with us!
 Who knows…you may see them produced and on-air; documentaries such as “Minnesota’s Lost Mining Towns” and “Historic Trails of Northern Minnesota” are just a few of the projects developed from suggestions gathered from these very meetings!
 We can’t wait to hear from you.

 Note: Due to COVID-19, the meetings will be held over Zoom.
 Attending the Sounding Board is free and open to the public.
 You can receive the log-in information, including dial-in information via a phone (no internet connection or Zoom required), by clicking the link for the meeting you would like to attend.
+You are welcome to attend either meeting, whatever works best for your schedule.
 If you have any questions or would like to receive the information by phone, please call 218.788.2813 during regular business hours or leave a message and we’ll reply the next business day.

 Meets in the evening on the third Tuesday of May and October

 Meets in the evening on the third Wednesday of May and October